 Typhoid fever and paratyphoid fever are life-threatening illnesses caused by Salmonella typhi and paratyphi, respectively.
 Most people in Western countries who contract typhoid fever or paratyphoid fever become infected while traveling abroad, most often to countries where these diseases are common.

-We offer monoclonal antibodies that can distinguish between these two diseases.
+The Native Antigen Company offers monoclonal antibodies that can distinguish between Salmonella typhi and paratyphi diseases.

-We offer two monoclonal antibodies specific for Salmonella spp., one which is specific for S. typhi and the other which is specific for S. paratyphi.
+We offer two monoclonal antibodies specific to Salmonella spp., one which is specific for S. typhi and one specific to S. paratyphi.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.